epfl-ada/ada-2024-project-thefivedatawranglers/README.md

 ### December 2 – 8
 - Resume project work, incorporate feedback, create visualizations for findings.
 - Present visualizations, brainstorm improvements.
-- Choose a neural network architecture for rating prediction, and set up GitHub Pages.
+- Choose a Neural Network (NN) architecture for rating prediction, and set up GitHub Pages.

 ### December 9 – 14
 - Present updated visualizations and findings.
 Assign tasks for writing content and developing the final website.
 Begin work on these deliverables.
-- Train a Neural Network (NN) to predict the rating behavior of a next review based on reviewers traits.
+- Train a NN to predict the rating behavior of a next review based on reviewers traits.

 ### December 14 – 20
 - Complete and submit Milestone P3.